 Find what is your current Magento version, this helps you determine where you stand.
 You can find this in the Admin Panel in the footer.

 - Timeline – Don’t miss the Bus

 Use this opportunity to upgrade your e-commerce store as if you would upgrade your normal brick and mortar store periodically.
-In a digital age, where security is of highest relevance, this is not something not to be stashed out but to be assessed immediately.
+In a digital age, where security is of highest relevance, this is not something to be stashed out, but to be assessed immediately.